hn46/QE-Automators/README.md

 The scripts are written in __bash__.
 In fact I don't like bash but in bash, it's easier to combine other programs of Linux.
 The code may be optimized more, may be written in other language but don't wanna do it because my research is nearly finished.
 I started working on it at late stages of my thesis.
 You are welcomed to contribute to this project and any help will be appreciated.

 Goto [Wiki page](https://github.com/hn46/QE-Automators/wiki) to learn how to use the scripts.
+Goto [Resources page](https://github.com/hn46/QE-Automators/wiki/Resources) to get resources to learn about QE simulation.

 If your are having any problem then go __Issues__ tab, create a __New Issue__ and describe your problem.
 You can also contact me by sending DMs on facebook.